aritra2023/MONEY_MAKER_999/replit.md

 ## Recent Changes

+### January 23, 2025 - Project Migration and Logo Update
+- Successfully completed migration from Replit Agent to standard Replit environment
+- Resolved all dependency and port configuration issues
+- Verified full application functionality in new environment
+- Updated navigation logo from image to text-based "SkyHit" branding
+- Integrated Rocket icon from GET STARTED button into logo design
+- Applied consistent gradient styling matching footer design
+- All checklist items completed and project ready for development

 ### January 20, 2025 - Dashboard Redesign with Landing Page Theme
 - Successfully migrated project from Replit Agent to Replit environment
 - Fixed port conflicts and dependency issues